satori-com/satori-video-sdk-cpp/docs/using_sdk.md

 Run bot without parameters to see available options.

-## Deploying Video Bots to Cloud
+## Deploy a video bot

-Satori Video Bot library is a static C++ library.
-We recommend full static linking of your bot binaries and using Docker to deploy them to the cloud.
+The Satori Video Bot API is a static C++ library.
+When you build your video bot, do a full static link, then use Docker to deploy it.

-## Debugging and Profiling Video Bots
+## Debug and Profile video bots
-Video bots can be debugged/profiled as any normal C++ process.
+You can debug and profile video bots as normal C++ processes.
-We recommend following tools: gdb, lldb, (Mac) Instruments, perf, CLion.
+Use the following tools:
+* `gdb`
+* `lldb`
+* Instruments (Mac OSX only)
+* `perf`
+* CLion

-To simplify debugging in production the bot library links with gperftools' tcmalloc and profiler.
+To simplify debugging in production, the bot library links with gperftools' tcmalloc To simplify debugging in production, the bot library links with gperftools' tcmalloc and profiler.
 This can be disabled by specifying `SatoriVideo:with_gperftools=False`.

 ## SDK Command Line Tools